 I give notice of my intention to present, at the next sitting, a Bill for an Act to . . . [remainder of bill’s long title].

-The ‘long title’ is the bill’s full title and sets out in very broad terms the purpose or scope of the bill, for example ‘A bill for an Act to amend the Trade Practices Act 1974 and for related purposes’.
-Each bill also has a short title—in this case Trade Practices Amendment Bill 2001.
+The ‘long title’ is the bill’s full title and sets out in very broad terms the purpose or scope of the bill, for example ‘A bill for an Act to amend the Competition and Consumer Act 2010 and for related purposes’.
+Each bill also has a short title—in this case Competition and Consumer Amendment Bill 2013.
 Notice is not necessary for bills which appropriate money or bills dealing with taxation.

 Presenting a bill to the House—first reading